 The plot is complex and the imagery is amazing and consistent, but Oryx and Crake remains a fast paced and easy read, perhaps because it does not contain depths of philosophical subtlety.
 Instead is a somewhat obvious and stark warning about the trajectory of human development.
 It warns against playing God in terms of modifying food, animals, the climate and, in fact, humans.

 The world that Attwood has created is well thought out, consistent and complex but the novel lacks the and intellectual depths of some of her other novels.
-So, in conclusion, Oryx and Crake is an enjoyable read, as are the other novels in the trilogy, but not a life or soul changing one, so I am rating it a respectful 7/10.
+So, in conclusion, Oryx and Crake is an enjoyable read, as are the other novels in the trilogy, but not a life or soul changing one.

 Reviewed by Zoe Southcott